Hebrew name: Eliezer

 They may have had some relatives in Kraków.
 Aron Katz' second wife, Gusti originally came from that city.
 Also, Max Frankel describes in his memoir how his family went to Kraków after their deportation from Germany, because his father had transferred some money there.
 Did the Katz brothers decide to stay togeter and help each other?
 Or was this their most logical destination?

 While Mary and and her son Max would eventually manage to go back to Germany, then obtain exit visas for the USA, the rest of the family was now trapped in Poland, and would never be able to escape.

 At first, Leo and Frida survived in Kraków with money their daughter Toni managed to send them from Gera - money they had left with friends,"une cassette" [a lock box?].
 Toni also sent them some of their furniture and belongings - although only part of the what she sent them ever arrived.

 Later Frida made "corsets, gloves, etc...
 That's how they survived...
 It was harder for men to adjust..."

 While Max and Mary Frankel were in Kraków, Frida would sometime take care of him.
-According to Mary Frankel, one day they couldn't find Max and started to worry, until Frida came and said she had just taken Max to the movies because "it wasn't good for a kid to be around grown-ups who worried all the time..."
+According to Mary Frankel, one day they couldn't find Max and started to worry, until Frida came and said she had just taken Max to the movies because "it isn't good for a kid to be around grown-ups who worry all the time..."

 On September 1, 1939, Germany invaded Poland, and on September 6, German forces occupied Kraków.
 Persecution of the Jewish population began soon after the German troops entered the city.
 In November 1939, all Jews 12 years or older were required to wear identifying armbands.
 In December the Germans carried out an extensive terror campaign in the Jewish neighborhoods of Kraków, aimed primarily at confiscating vast amounts of Jewish property.